Marvin Merritt IV

 Marvin Merritt IV (born August 26, 1998) is an American director and theater professional from Deer Isle, Maine.

-He founded the ISLE Theater Company and is the artistic and executive director.
+He founded ISLE Theater Company and is the Artistic & Executive Director.

 Education

 Merritt has trained internationally at the London Academy of Music and Dramatic Art, the AST National Academy of Theatre Arts in Kraków, and the Moscow Art Theatre School.
-He graduated from Harvard University with a Bachelor of Arts degree in theater, dance and media in 2020.
+In 2020, he graduated from Harvard University with a Bachelor of Arts in Theater, Dance and Media.

 Career

 As an actor, he has collaborated with Opera House Arts at the Stonington Opera House in The Tempest and the Maine premiere of Shakespeare in Love, The Goat Exchange in WOYZECK/GALILEO, and Witness Relocation in The One You Feed.